S4 method for simList .robustDigest(object, .objects, length, algo, quick, classOptions)

 md5, which is also the default,

-little or no disk-based information will be assessed, i.e., mostly its
+no disk-based information will be assessed, i.e., only

 Optional list.
 This will pass into

 simList class object that would make it otherwise not

 reproducibly digestible between sessions, operating systems, or machines.